 Head of Probate Administration

-Joanne qualified as a solicitor in 2001.
-Previously with international law firm Eversheds, she joined Anglia Research in 2009 to head up our in-house administration team which assists with every stage of the legal process from applying for a grant of letters of administration, to valuing the deceased’s assets, paying any debts and taxes, and distributing the estate.
+Previously with Bates Wells & Braithwaite, where he headed up the wills, trusts and probate department, Nick came to Anglia Research in 2017.
+As head of probate administration, he guides the in-house team that assists with every stage of the legal process, from applying for a grant of letters of administration to valuing the deceased’s assets, paying any debts and taxes, and distributing the estate.

 As well as filling the role of office administrator, Emma is personal assistant to executive director Philip Turvey.

 Emma came to Anglia Research in 2016, following six years working in publishing, where she gained experience of all areas of business administration.
 Her organised approach and keen eye for detail make her a welcome addition to the team at our Ipswich office.

 Phone: 01473 358233